uktrade/export-wins-ui/docs/deployment.md

 Check that the release notes generated contain what you expect to be deployed to production.

-6. Go to Jenkins and click on `Build with Parameters`.
+6. Go to Jenkins, find the project `mi-exportwins-ui` and click on `Build with Parameters`.

 7. Select `prod` for the environment.